The spiritual ecology movement is the future, otherwise there might not be any future!

 6. November 14-18, 2012, “The Anthropology of Buddhism and the Buddhism of Anthropology: Crossing the Boundaries of Science and Religion,” Organizer and Discussant, annual convention of the American Anthropological Association, San Francisco, CA.

-7. Summer 2013, literature search and compilation of extensive topical bibliography of nearly 700 books as background for invited feature article surveying 125 books on spiritual ecology for CHOICE magazine to be published in summer, 2014, periodical for acquisition librarians and others reaching 25,000 colleges and universities throughout the USA, see:
+7. Summer 2013, literature search and compilation of extensive topical bibliography of nearly 700 books as background for invited feature article surveying 125 books on spiritual ecology for CHOICE magazine to be published in spring 2014, periodical for acquisition librarians and others reaching 25,000 colleges and universities throughout the USA, see:

-8. Fall 2013, initiation of survey of sacred places of Hawai`i beginning with island of O`ahu, initial research in conjunction with course ANTH/REL 445 Sacred Places at the University of Hawai`i, see:
+8. Fall 2013, initiation of survey of sacred places of Hawai`i beginning with island of O`ahu, initial library research in conjunction with course ANTH/REL 445 Sacred Places at the University of Hawai`i, see:

 2001, “Is Indigenous Spiritual Ecology a New Fad?: Reflections from the Historical and Spiritual Ecology of Hawai`i,” invited for Indigenous Traditions and Ecology: The Interbeing of Cosmology and Community, John Grim, ed.
 Cambridge, MA: Harvard University Center for the Study of World Religions, pp. 159-174.